antonhallstrom/ara-server/readme.md

 A [Node.js](https://nodejs.org/en/) server application for the Ara client application.

-# Heroku is used as host.
+Heroku is used for handling deployments and hosting of the Ara server application.

-# mongoDB is used as database - https://docs.mongodb.com/manual/introduction/
+[MongoDB](https://docs.mongodb.com/manual/introduction/) is used as database, responsible for storing blog posts created from Ara client application.

 ---